Women and Protein – An Essential Guide

 How to Choose Foods with Protein

 When choosing foods for protein, it is important to consider amino acids.
-There are eight essential amino acids that we need to eat because our bodies cannot make them from other molecules.
+There are nine essential amino acids that we need to eat because our bodies cannot make them from other molecules.
 All animal sources of protein provide these essential components.
-Plant proteins are mostly not complete, but they can be combined to include all eight.
+Plant proteins are mostly not complete, but they can be combined to include all nine.

 For women looking to eat a healthy diet and to consume adequate protein, variety is important.
 If you get protein from a lot of different types of food, you’ll hit all the bases and get all the essential amino acids.
 Some foods that are particularly high in protein, with all essential amino acids, include: (3)

 - Three ounces of skinless chicken – 28 grams

 - Three ounces of steak – 26 grams